saastechacademy/foundation/udm/beginner/party.md

 Entities
 1. Party
-Description: Represents any entity that can enter into a relationship.
-This includes individuals, groups, or organizations.
+* Description: Represents any entity that can enter into a relationship.
+This includes individuals or organizations.
 * Key Attributes: Unique identifier (partyId).
 2. Person
 * Description: A specialization of Party, representing individual human beings.
-* Key Attributes: Inherits partyId, plus attributes like firstName, lastName, birthDate.
-* Relationship with Party: Every Person is a Party, but with additional attributes specific to individuals.
+* Key Attribute: partyId.
-3. PartyGroup
+3. Organization
 * Description: Another specialization of Party, representing collective entities such as companies or organizations.
-* Key Attributes: Inherits partyId, plus attributes like groupName, taxId.
+* Key Attributes: partyid.
-* Relationship with Party: Every PartyGroup is a Party, but with attributes specific to groups.
 4. Party Roles
 * Function: Defines the role of a Party in a specific context.
+* Key Attributes: partyid, roleTypeId.
 * Examples: Customer, Supplier, Employee.
-* Assignment: A Party is assigned a Role through the PartyRole entity, linking the Party to its function within the business ecosystem.
+5. Contact Mechanism
+* Description: Defines a means of contacting a party.
+* Key Attribute: contactMechId
+* Examples: telecomNumber and postalAddress
-5. Contact Mechanisms and Purposes
+5. Party Contact Mechanism
-Adding Contact Mechanisms
-* Types: Includes phone numbers (TelecomNumber) and postal addresses (PostalAddress).
-* Linking to Party: Achieved via the ContactMech entity, which associates a contact mechanism with a Party through a unique contactMechId.
-Assigning Purposes to Contact Mechanisms
 * Function: Defines the specific use of a contact mechanism, like billing or shipping.
-* Implementation: Utilizes the ContactMechPurpose entity, linking a contactMechId to a purpose such as BILLING or SHIPPING.
-Sample JSON Data
+* Key Attributes: partyId, contactMechId, contactMechPurposeId, fromDate Sample JSON Data
 1. Person as Customer
 ```